Amer Jamil: Education

 After travelling to France, he travelled to a wide range of Muslim countries seeking sacred knowledge from a wide range of Muslim scholars.
 He first travelled to Syria, attending the Abu Noor University, founded by Ahmed Kuftaro (1912 - 2004).
 Whilst in Syria he also attended private classes with scholars from both the Abu Noor University and the al-Fath Islamic Law Institute, where Abd al-Fattah al-Bizm was the leading scholar.

 He later travelled to Yemen, where he studied in the Dār al-Mustafa Institute, Tarim under Habib Umar bin Hafiz and Habib Ali al-Jiffri.
 Whilst there, he studied the science of Tazkiah, religious dialogue and family law, the latter of which is now his primary field of interest.
 He has studied family law from the perspective of all 4 schools of Sunni; he studied the Maliki and Shafi'i schools of thought in Yemen, and the Hanafi and Hanbali schools of thought in Syria.

 Career

-Jamil is authorized to teach Islamic sciences include Arabic jurisprudence (Fiqh), principles of law (Usul Al-Fiqh), Qur'anic exegesis (Tafsir), Sufism (Tasawwaf), the life of the Muhammad (Seerah), beliefs and doctrine, legal maxims, family law, the science of Hadith terminology, and inheritance law.
+Jamil is authorized to teach Islamic sciences include Arabic jurisprudence (Fiqh), principles of law (Usul Al-Fiqh), Qur'anic exegesis (Tafsir), Sufism (Tasawwaf), the life of Muhammad (Seerah), beliefs and doctrine, legal maxims, family law, the science of Hadith terminology, and inheritance law.

 He regularly contributes to national newspapers such as the Scotsman, Sunday Herald, and the BBC.
 He is a frequent contributor to local radio programmes.
 In 2012, he addressed the Scottish Parliament with a short reminder on the importance of morally righteous behaviour, particularly for those who are in positions of authority.
 In 2016, he appeared on the Islamic site Seekers Guidance, where he talked about the issue of black magic.
 In 2017, he appeared on a series of podcasts for the Deenspiration podcast show.